X

 Perpetual Annual Flower Calendar

-The Arizona Annual Flower Planting Calendar helps you learn when to plant flowers in Arizona and whether to plant seeds or transplants.
-It’s available in my shop.
+The Perpetual Annual Flower Planting Calendar, available in my shop, helps you learn when to plant flowers in the low desert of Arizona and whether to plant seeds or transplants.

-African Daisy
+African Daisy (Dimorphotheca sinuata)

-When to plant African daisies in Arizona
+When to plant African Daisies in Arizona:

-September 15 – November
+Plant seeds outside: September 15 – November

-*does best directly
+*does best directly sown in garden

 How to grow African Daisies: